hashicorp/terraform-provider-azurerm/website/docs/r/windows_function_app.html.markdown

 * `always_on` - (Optional) If this Windows Function App is Always On enabled.
 Defaults to `false`.

+~> **NOTE:** when running in a Consumption or Premium Plan, `always_on` feature should be turned off.
+Please turn it off before upgrading the service plan from standard to premium.

 * `api_definition_url` - (Optional) The URL of the API definition that describes this Windows Function App.

 * `api_management_api_id` - (Optional) The ID of the API Management API for this Windows Function App.